composit/lua_hyperloglog/README.md

 Adds an item to the hyperloglog.

 *Arguments*
-- key (string/number) The key to add to the hyperloglog.
+- key (string/number) The item key to add to the hyperloglog.

 *Return*
 - True if the estimate was altered, false if it remains unchanged.